Please give turtles (and snakes) a brake!

-While on the road this spring, please keep an eye out for any suspicious looking sticks or rocks on the road — they could be snakes or turtles!
+While on the road this spring, please keep an eye out for any suspicious looking sticks or rocks on the road.
+They could be snakes or turtles!

 Every spring, many herptiles (snakes, turtles, frogs, toads and salamanders) will bask on roads and roadsides to soak up heat from the sun and the pavement.
 Some species, such as the snapping turtle, also use gravel roadsides to lay their eggs.
-Unfortunately, many of these basking and egg-laying animals often become victims of road mortality, one of the leading causes of population declines for many species of snakes, turtles and frogs across Ontario.
+Unfortunately, many of these basking and egg-laying animals often become victims of road mortality.
+This is one of the leading causes of population declines for many species of snakes, turtles and frogs across Ontario.

 Eastern massassauga (Photo by Ryan M. Bolton)

-Amphibians and reptiles play an important role in almost all ecosystems and serve as both predators and prey for many animals.
+Amphibians and reptiles play an important role in almost all ecosystems.
+They serve as both predators and prey for many animals.
 Herptiles are also important indicators of ecosystem health and are often referred to as “bio-indicators.”
 Due to amphibians’ permeable skin and their ability to live in both aquatic and terrestrial habitats, these animals can show signs of stress from negative environmental impacts before other species.
 In other words, turtles, snakes, toads and frogs are the proverbial “canary in the coal mine” and warn us of environmental stress and deterioration.

 Although Tricia’s research was completed in 2013, the threat of road mortality to turtles, snakes and frogs is still a major concern and a significant cause of population decline.
-Knowledge of local herptile road mortality hotspots can help conservation organizations like NCC take measures to reduce deaths, such as installing exclusion fencing.
+Knowledge of local herptile road mortality hot spots can help conservation organizations like NCC take measures to reduce deaths, such as installing exclusion fencing.
 These fences divert animals into culverts or specially designed passages under the road so that they can safely move between areas.
 Wildlife crossing signs can also be installed in problem areas.

 If you do encounter a reptile or amphibian on the road, help it cross when it is safe to do so (but please do not handle a massasauga under any circumstances!).
 Herptiles should always be moved in the direction in which they are facing, no matter what the surrounding habitat looks like.
-If herptiles are pointed in the wrong direction they will simply turn around and cross the road again.
-Never remove native reptiles or amphibians from the wild; it is illegal and can contribute to population declines.
+If herptiles are pointed in the wrong direction, they will simply turn around and cross the road again.
+Never remove native reptiles or amphibians from the wild.
+It is illegal and can contribute to population declines.